H2020-InFuse/cdff_dev/README.md

 * If CDFF-dev was compiled as `root`, the directory `build/temp.*/` is owned by `root` and non world-writable, so the subdirectory `test/` cannot be created by a normal user, consequently tests that write to `build/temp.*/test/test_output/` fail.

     Work around this issue by adding the writable mode bit for "others" to `build/temp.*/`, or chowning it to your user.

+* You can check the test coverage if you install the pip package coverage and run the tests with

+    ```
+    nosetests -sv cdff_dev cdff_dev/extensions test --with-coverage --cover-html
+    ```

+    This will generate a folder `cover/` that contains an HTML report of the code coverage.
+You can open the file `cover/index.html` with a browser.

 ## Contributing to CDFF-Dev